xmlking/spectacular/docs/datamodeling.md

 Foreign key constraints should not cascade deletes for a few reasons:

-1. We don't want to accidentally delete a lot of data (either from our application, or from a manual query in prod).
+1. We don't want to accidentally delete a lot of data (either from our application, or from a manual query in production).
 2. If we ever add new tables that depend on other tables via foreign key, it is not necessarily the case that cascading the delete is correct for the new table.
 Explicit application code is better here.
 3. If we ever get to the point of sharding the db, we will probably need to drop all foreign key constraints so it would be great if we did not make our code depend on cascading delete behavior.